Your IP:

 • How do I stop Siri from listening to my conversations?

 You can stop Siri from listening to you by simply disabling it on your device.
-If you’re using an iPhone, turn off Siri listening in your Settings > Siri & Search.
+If you’re using an iPhone, turn off Siri listening in your Siri settings by navigating to Settings > Siri & Search.
 Next, toggle off Listen for “Hey Siri.”
 Check out this article to learn more.

 • Is Siri safe or not?